 The certification authority is not liable for any damages caused by natural disasters or other force majeure events.
-Additional impediments for social welfare and health care professionals' certificate [Tarkenne] 54 (54)

 9.17Other terms and conditions

 When interpreting and applying documents concerning the health and social care certificate services, this CPS, and the commitments agreed to between the parties of the certificate system, the Finnish-language versions of documents take precedence.